-Red Dress is a new arts organisation that aims to open up conversations about experiences and representations of sexual and violent crime.
-We work with community groups, arts organisations and individuals, to produce visual and dramatic narratives about violence, using an ethically informed, workshop based process.
+Red Dress Collective is a new not-for-profit arts organisation dedicated to life writing about experience of sexual and violent crime.
+We work with individuals, community groups and organisations to produce narrative art, using an ethically informed, workshop based process.

-Our work uses the wide ranging graphic novel Becoming Unbecoming by our creative director Una as a springboard.
-Our aim is to help create a better world for all of us by changing cultures of prurience and spectacle and raising the voices of victims of crime.
-Red Dress dedicates our work to all the others.
+The graphic novel Becoming Unbecoming by our creative director Una is our springboard for discussion.
+Our aim is to help create a better world for all of us by changing cultures of spectacle and raising the voices of victims of crime.
+We are dedicated to all the others.

 Follow us on Instagram @reddresscollective

 Follow us on Twitter @reddresscoll

 Redress (verb) Remedy or set right.
 Restore the balance in a situation.

 - Our core purpose is to make high-quality artistic works in response to experiences of sexual and violent crime